President & Executive Director

 Animal Care & Life Support Systems Coordinator

 Wendy started as a volunteer with the National Marine Life Center in 2007.
-She quickly made her self invaluable both in working with the animals and in fixing and maintaining the tanks, pumps, and filters needed to house aquatic wildlife.
+She advanced her skills in working with the animals and in fixing and maintaining the tanks, pumps, and filters needed to house aquatic wildlife.
 Wendy joined staff in 2014 as a part time animal care assistant and became full time in 2018.
 She also helps maintain our life support systems and rehabilitation tanks of all sizes.
 Her diverse background includes experience with a variety of aquatic systems.